 Is Unmarked Boleslawiec Pottery Valuable?

-It depends if the authenticity of the pottery is verifiable and you can correctly identify the time frame.
+It depends if the authenticity of the pottery is verifiable and whether you can correctly identify the time frame.
 Extensive tests will be carried out on the piece to ascertain its worth which often involves consultations with the manufacturer.
-Medieval, limited series and Unikat items are the most valuable.
+Medieval, limited series, and Unikat items are the most valuable.

 The condition of the pottery is also an essential factor in determining its value.
 Always handle and clean the ceramics with care to avoid structural damage.
 No matter how expertly done a repair or restoration is, it automatically relegates the item from Quality 1.
 It diminishes the value of the ceramic and will be overlooked by most antique collectors.

 Boleslawiec pottery is very popular for its beautiful intricate designs and outstanding durability.
 It also provides a vibrant ambiance, whether it is in your kitchen or outdoor garden.
 For ceramic collectors, the pottery fetches a good return on investment.

 Let’s face it; we live in an evolving market infested with unscrupulous individuals trying to make easy money.
 Cases of pottery reproduction and imitations are on the rise, which requires you to pay keen attention to Boleslawiec pottery marks to avoid inauthentic purchases.